jessehattabaugh/world/README.md

 ## Slippy Map-Style Grid System

-Our system divides the simulation world into chunks rather than traditional map tiles.
+Our simulation divides the world into fixed quadrilateral “chunks” that are processed in parallel by Web Workers.
-These chunks are configured by the "chunkSize" option in the manager and are processed in parallel by Web Workers.
+Unlike traditional slippy map tiles, which are designed for coarse geographical maps, our chunks represent detailed pixel–by–pixel simulation areas.
-This design (inspired by techniques seen in multiplayer games like Minecraft) lets us efficiently use available CPU cores and the GPU, while providing pan and zoom capabilities similar to slippy map libraries.
+When we later integrate a slippy–map interface (for example, using a minimal NPM package like Leaflet), we can generate a quadtree of standard “tiles” on the fly from our underlying chunks for rapid display and panning.

 ### Key Components